A Measure of Predictive Sharpness for Probabilistic Models: Analysis of Sharpness, Entropy, and Variance

-We begin by analyzing distributions on the 2-simplex, which represents the space of all probability vectors $(p_1, p_2, p_3) \in \mathbb{R}^3$ satisfying $p_i \geq 0$ and $\sum_{i=1}^3 p_i = 1$.
-Each point on the simplex corresponds to a discrete distribution over three outcomes.
-Within this space, the sharpness, entropy, and variance functionals partition the simplex into level sets---subsets of distributions that yield approximately the same value under the respective measure.
+We next examine the level sets of sharpness, entropy, and variance by visualizing them on the 2-simplex and 3-simplex.
+The 2-simplex represents the space of all probability vectors $(p_1, p_2, p_3) \in \mathbb{R}^3$ satisfying $p_i \geq 0$ and $\sum_{i=1}^3 p_i = 1$.
+Each point on the simplex thus corresponds to a discrete distribution over three outcomes.
+Within this space, the sharpness, entropy, and variance functionals partition the simplex into level sets, i.e., subsets of distributions that yield approximately the same value under the respective measure.

 Figure~\ref{fig:ss05} displays the sharpness level set corresponding to $S(P) \approx 0.5$.
-To contextualize the geometry of this level set, we partition the 2-simplex into six regions, each corresponding to a distinct permutation of the probabilities $(p_1, p_2, p_3)$.
+To contextualize the visualizations, in Figure~\ref{fig:ss05} we partition the 2-simplex into six regions, each corresponding to a distinct permutation of the probabilities $(p_1, p_2, p_3)$.
 These regions are determined by the relative ordering of the three components and are delineated by boundary lines where two probabilities are equal (e.g., $p_1 = p_2$).
-The vertices correspond to distributions where the respective outcome is given probability 1.0.
-The uniform distribution $(1/3, 1/3, 1/3)$ lies at the center, invariant under permutation.
+The vertices correspond to distributions where the respective outcome is given probability $1.0$.
+The uniform distribution $(1/3, 1/3, 1/3)$ is at the center and is invariant under permutation.

 The six regions are described as follows, moving clockwise from the top vertex:

 \begin{enumerate} \item \textbf{Top right (blue):} \( p_1 < p_2 < p_3 \) \item \textbf{Right middle (green):} \( p_1 < p_3 < p_2 \) \item \textbf{Bottom right (yellow):} \( p_3 < p_1 < p_2 \) \item \textbf{Bottom left (light blue):} \( p_3 < p_2 < p_1 \) \item \textbf{Left middle (pink):} \( p_2 < p_3 < p_1 \) \item \textbf{Top left (violet):} \( p_2 < p_1 < p_3 \) \end{enumerate}